warren-fisher/steam-inventory-manager/README.md

 - Timeout param added
 - count/language options added
 - Optional debug mode added
-- Now fully supports Python 2 & 3

 ## Mentions
-- Oat/sebmorris and Doctor McKay for their inventory api's which inspired me to write my own and base mine off, especially Seb's
+- The API used for fetching the inventory get's full credit to itsjfx/python-steam-inventory-api

 ## Requirements
 See requirements.txt